Common Date Types

 *Expires Date: The first day the item is considered "expired".
 You will often see that the ChartCaddy expiration date on a Preauth, Review Request, Treatment Plan, or Client Payer is one calendar day after the expiration date listed on PICIS or on OKHCA.
 This is normal and desired, as the dates used by PICIS and OKHCA include the expiration day, and the expires dates in ChartCaddy do not include that day.
 Extending the ChartCaddy dates by one day gives you the opportunity to use your final day as needed.

-*Completed DT: The day and time you moved the item to completed.
-This information is submitted to PICIS as the "Trans DT".
+*Completed DT: For plans this is the day and time you moved the item to completed status (Submitted as "Trans DT" for OKHCA payers).
 On Preauths, Review Requests, and Treatment Plans, this date cannot be after the Effective Date.
+For other types of chart items the Completed DT field is simply the date you completed the item.

-*Submitted DT: When the item was submitted to PICIS.
-Moving the plan to Approved will date and time stamp this field for you, because the Approved status is when PA-generating items are submitted to PICIS.
+*Submitted DT: When the plan was submitted to the payer for those payers that require it.
+Moving the plan to Approved will date and time stamp this field for you, because that is when it is submitted to the payer.
+If the payer does not require prior authorization then the plan is not submitted.